 You are charged for each instance allocated in the minimum instance count regardless if functions are executing or not.

-In most circumstances this autocalculated minimum should be sufficient.
+In most circumstances, this autocalculated minimum is sufficient.
 However, scaling beyond the minimum occurs at a best effort.
-It is possible, though unlikely, that at a specific time scale-out could be delayed if additional instances are unavailable.
+It's possible, though unlikely, that at a specific time scale-out could be delayed if additional instances are unavailable.
 By setting a minimum higher than the autocalculated minimum, you reserve instances in advance of scale-out.